Product Design graduate Will Falch-Lovesey on his innovative seaweed-based pregnancy test kit

 I’ve felt incredibly grateful for the response to my project; from discussing opportunities with local businesses at our end-of-year show to presenting in London alongside my peers.
 Meeting organisations from across the UK and sharing insights with other like-minded graduates was an amazing experience!
 I was thrilled to receive an award from the Materials and Design Exchange (MaDE), which opened up further opportunities to develop my project.
 It was amazing to be featured in The Guardian, and the recognition from the Creative Conscience Awards was equally rewarding.
 I was also honoured to present to the Dyson Awards panel — even if it was the morning after my graduation!

-What’s next for Kelpture, and beyond?
+What’s next for Kelpure, and beyond?

-I’ll definitely be continuing with my Kelpture project, which has so many potential avenues to explore.
+I’ll definitely be continuing with my Kelpure project, which has so many potential avenues to explore.
 I’m also working on two semi-related projects; one focuses on creating a sustainable alternative to MDF boards used in construction.
 Currently, I’m in conversation with professionals in Norfolk, where I’m based, to explore possibilities within this field.

 When did you find your passion for designing and making?